DavesCodeMusings/mqttbaby/ConfigBaby/README.md

 I created ConfigBaby to use in my MQTTBaby project.
 (That might help explain the name.)
 MQTTBaby is a sketch that can be flashed to an ESP8266 to allow polling sensors and publishing data to MQTT topics.
 Originally, I was gathering parameters using hardcoded parameter names and a C struct to hold the values.
 ConfigBaby adds more flexibility.

-My plan is to add a deserialize() method to so the parameters can be retrieved from persistent storage and put back into the configuration.
-I'm also looking at ways to make the internal storage of key-value pairs more space efficient and get rid of the evil `strtok()` at the same time.
+I'm still planning to add a deserialize() method to so the parameters can be retrieved from persistent storage and put back into the configuration.